 | Manufacturer | Amazon |

-- High output allows for PC charging
+- High output allows for laptop charging

-- Compact and lightweight for excellent portability
+- Compact and lightweight, excellent for portability

 - Simultaneous charging is not possible

-3rd Place Anker 511 Charger (Nano 3, 30W): Prioritizing Portability
+No. 3 Anker 511 Charger (Nano 3, 30W): Prioritizing portability

 | Item | Details |